nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 ## Goal {#goal}

-Unrealistically I want total recall, to remember everything in plain text.
+Unrealistically I want total recall, to remember everything in durable plain text.
+I want to have control of my data.
 I want to improve my knowledge and capabilities and I want to be able to share with others.

 ## High level statistics {#high-level-statistics}